Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 **2. Key Vault** requested for a secret that will be associated to the requested token.

-**3. Azure Roles** validate the request, and permission levels to the request.
+**3. Azure Roles** validate the request, and authorizes access request to the Key Vault.

-**4. Key Vault** generates a secret and conntection string to Azure SQL.
+**4. Key Vault** returns the secret, in this case the SQL DB Connection string.

-**5. Azure SQL DB** uses the connection string to securly store ePHI data.
+**5. Azure Function** uses the connection string to securely connect to SQL Database and continues further processing to store ePHI data.

 To achive the storage of the data, a common API schema was implemented  following Fast Healthcare Interoperability Resources (FHIR, pronounced fire).
 The function was provided the following FHIR exchange elements: